naxci1/FlashVSR_Stable/README.md

 - Replaced `Block-Sparse-Attention` with `Sparse_SageAttention` to avoid building complex cuda kernels.
 - With the new `tile_dit` method, you can even output 1080P video on 8GB of VRAM.
 - Support copying audio tracks to output files (powered by FFmpeg).
 - Introduced Blackwell GPU support for FlashVSR.
+- Optimized for Nvidia 40x and 50x (tested with 16 GB VRAM)
+- Batch processing mode added, splitting larger files into chunks for more stable execution.
+- All bugs fixed, and most OOM errors resolved.
+- A 1-minute 15 fps video (900 frames) runs without batch processing.

 ---
 ### 🚀 Getting Started